ibm-cloud-docs/vmware-service/vmaas/byok-dedicated.md

 ## Understanding your responsibilities when you BYOK
 {: #byok-dedicated-customer}

-Review the following to understand critical responsibilities when you manage your own {{site.data.keyword.keymanagementserviceshort}} instance.
+Review the following to understand the critical responsibilities when you manage your own {{site.data.keyword.keymanagementserviceshort}} instance.
 It is your responsibility to work with {{site.data.keyword.keymanagementservicelong_notm}} support for recovery, if necessary.
 {: important}

 * **Removing a {{site.data.keyword.keymanagementserviceshort}} instance**: If you delete or disable your {{site.data.keyword.keymanagementserviceshort}} instance, the KMS encryption keys and KMS instance sever the decryption path for any workloads that are hosted on {{site.data.keyword.vcf-aas-full}} in {{site.data.keyword.cloud_notm}}.